phillwatson/one-stop/README.md

 PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.

+An alternative implementation is presented in the branch "modulith".
+That implementation demonstrates how the same application can be built, and maintained, as a single module.

 ### Structure
 The project consists of a parent POM with a number of sub-modules.
 The sub-modules consist of services (that provide client functionality) and libraries (that provide